teamtomo/teamtomo-site-archive/guides/EMPIAR-10164/ini-model.md

 We run `dcp` from MATLAB to open the "Dynamo current project" GUI.
 This GUI is designed to be used in a sequential way: we will need to provide a few parameters before launching the project.

+For a full guide to setting up a simple subtomogram averaging project, click [here](../../mini-tutorials/dynamo/alignment-setup).

 1. `Project`: choose a name for the project
    Write `inimodel`, then press `Enter` and `Create a new project`.
 2. `particles`: select the data folder containing the previously extracted volumes Click `browse` and select the `inimodelData.Boxes` directory.
 3. `table`: choose a Dynamo table file containing particle metadata such as positions and orientations When we cropped particles in the Dynamo catalogue, it created this metadata file for us and puts it inside the data folder.
-Click`look inside data folder` and pick the `crop.tbl` file.
+Click `look inside data folder` and pick the `crop.tbl` file.
 4. `template`: choose an initial template for alignment We currently don't have a template.
 In the `I want to create a template` section, select `use a randomly chosen set of particles`, set the number to `500` and click `average data` to compute an initial template.